RSS Feeds - Partial or Full Feed?

 I can understand the reasons why many people use partial RSS feeds.
 They want to encourage people to visit their website for various reasons, but I have not read of any hard evidence that says partial feeds encourage people to actually visit more.

-big pain the a** reason to have partial feeds, although I have found that website scrapers are just as likely to scrap a partial feed as they are a full feed.
+Scrapers are another big pain the a** reason to have partial feeds, although I have found that website scrapers are just as likely to scrap a partial feed as they are a full feed.
 One of the best defences against scrapers is adding comment into the RSS feed similar to this:

 Copyright © LGR Webmaster Blog.
 This feed is for personal non-commercial use only.
 If you are not reading this material in your news aggregator, the site you are looking at is guilty of copyright infringement.

 This way the copywrite notice is included in the RSS feed and published on their blog/website.
 I have used this for approach for close to a year on Video Rambler, and started doing it here for a few months now, ever since my feed was scraped.
 I have changed the text to be more like the one from Blogging Tips.